NOTE: Wahoo Fitness acquired RGT Cycling and rebranded it to Wahoo RGT on the 26th of April, 2022.

 |App||Price||Ease of Setup||Engage-|

-There are things and features to improve in RGT Cycling.
+There are things and features to improve in Wahoo RGT.
 For example, the mobile app UX, motivation system, or route library.
+I am sure Wahoo will work on that.